The Challenge

 The Opportunity

-Hunters can help prevent eagle deaths from lead poisoning by voluntarily using non-lead ammunition to harvest animals.
+Hunters can help prevent eagle deaths from lead poisoning by voluntarily using lead-free ammunition to harvest animals.

 Hunters for Eagle Conservation is a program of Conservation Science Global, Inc., a 501(c)(3) non-profit organization, founded in 2016 to advance conservation and management of our natural resources through science and education.